 With a weakened heart and without the help of substance abuse treatment programs, you may experience heart failure.
 Aside from heart failure, the neurotransmitters in your brain are misfiring.
 This causes many of the withdrawal symptoms that you experience when you get clean.
 More importantly, misfiring neurotransmitters can lead to you having an unexpected seizure.

-Withdrawing From Specific Substances
+Withdrawing From Specific Drugs and Substances

 Again, the withdrawal symptoms people experience will vary depending on different factors.
 Withdrawal symptoms vary based on: